-Man arrested in connection to fatal shooting outside Norfolk apartment complex
+Charges dismissed after fatal shooting outside Norfolk apartment complex

 An investigation determined that the shooting happened in the parking lot of the apartment complex at 423 E. Little Creek Road.

-Robinson has been charged with second degree murder and use of a firearm in the commission of a felony.
-He is being held in a correctional facility in North Carolina and awaiting extradition.
+Robinson’s charges that were nolle prossed were second degree murder and use of a firearm in the commission of a felony.

-Detectives have not released the motive, circumstance, or relationship surrounding this deadly shooting incident.